siddharthshah87/grid-services/volttron-ven/README.md

 ## Contributing
 - Add docstrings and comments to new code
 - Update documentation for new features
-- Run `./test.sh` to verify functionality before committing
+- Run `./test.sh` to verify VEN functionality before committing
+- Run `pytest` from project root to verify all tests pass
 - Update docs/LOCAL_VEN.md for operational changes